vstconsulting/vstutils/doc/quickstart.rst

     from vstutils.api import decorators as deco
     from vstutils.api.base import ModelViewSet
     from . import serializers as sers
+    from .models import Stage, Task

-    class StageViewSet(ModelViewSet):
+    class StageViewSet(Stage.generated_view):
-        model = sers.models.Stage
-        # Serializer for list view (view for a list of Model instances
-        serializer_class = sers.StageSerializer
-        # Serializer for page view (view for one Model instance).
-        # This property is not required, if its value is the same as `serializer_class`.
         serializer_class_one = sers.StageSerializer

     '''
     Decorator, that allows to put one view into another
+        * 'tasks' - suburl for nested view
+        * 'methods=["get"]' - allowed methods for this view
-        * 'stages' - Name of related QuerySet to the child model instances (we set it in Task model as "stages = models.ManyToManyField(Stage)")
+        * 'manager_name='hosts' - Name of related QuerySet to the child model instances (we set it in HostGroup model as "hosts = models.ManyToManyField(Host)")
-        * 'id' - Name of field, that is used as unique identifier in child model
-        * view - Nested view, that will be child view for decorated view
+        *  'view=Task.generated_view' - Nested view, that will be child view for decorated view
     '''
-    @deco.nested_view('stages', 'id', view=StageViewSet)
+    @nested_view('stage', view=StageViewSet)
-    class TaskViewSet(ModelViewSet):
+    class TaskViewSet(Task.generated_view):
-        model = sers.models.Task
-        serializer_class = sers.TaskSerializer
-        serializer_class_one = sers.TaskSerializer
+        '''
+        Task operations.
+        '''

 More information about Views and ViewSets you can find in `Django REST Framework documentation for views <https://www.django-rest-framework.org/api-guide/viewsets/>`_.

+.. _AddModelsToApiTag:
 Adding Models to API
 ~~~~~~~~~~~~~~~~~~~~
 To add created Models to the API you need to write something like this at the end of your ``settings.py`` file: